 - Scrubbing it too hard can scratch it

-If you do not use the correct cleaning methods, your beautiful table could lose its finish or develop irreversible markings.
+If you don’t follow the correct methods for how to clean a marble tabletop safely, your table could lose its finish or develop permanent marks.

 What You Should Use to Clean a Marble Table Top